fsbolero/fsbolero.github.io/docs/Templating.md

     type Hello = Template<"hello.html">
     ```

-> The difference between the two is based on a simple heursitic: if the string contains the character `'<'`, it is read as plain HTML, otherwise it is read as a file path.
+> The difference between the two is based on a simple heuristic: if the string contains the character `'<'`, it is read as plain HTML, otherwise it is read as a file path.

 To instantiate a template, call its constructor and then the `.Elt()` method.